-After describing this chaotic scenario, God says He will help "just at the break of dawn" (Psalm 46:5).
+After describing this chaotic scenario, God says He will help "just at the break of dawn" (Psalm 46:5 NKJV).
 What is "the break of dawn"?
 It marks the end of night.
 When our lives feel like we are in the darkest of nights, take courage; He promises He is coming "just at the break of dawn."

-Psalm 46 continues with words describing our world today: "Nations are in uproar, kingdoms fall;" but then comforts with these words: "Come behold the works of the LORD.
-He makes wars cease to the end of the earth; He breaks the bow and cuts the spear in two; He burns the chariot in the fire" (Psalm 46:6-9).
+Psalm 46 continues with words describing our world today: "Nations are in uproar, kingdoms fall;" but then comforts with these words: "Come and see the works of the LORD, the desolations He has brought on the earth.
+He makes wars cease to the ends of the earth; He breaks the bow and shatters the spear; He burns the chariots with fire" (Psalm 46:6-9).
 Talk about our God taking an active role in the affairs of men!